bitcoinvsalts/node-binance-trader/README.md

 * a script to run the **server**:

   * to track a selection of asset pairs and record all their binance data (candles, depths, trades) into text files
+  *
   * if a buy or sell signal condition is detected, the server will emit a web socket signal to:
     * the concurrent running trader client.
     * (optional) the NBT Hub a.k.a.
-[Bitcoin vs. Altcoins](https://bitcoinvsaltcoins.com) to rank your signals.
+[Bitcoin vs. Altcoins](https://bitcoinvsaltcoins.com) to monitor your strategies and signals.

 * a script to run the **client / trader**:
-  * to follow and compute the PnL for each signals received via web socket from the server.
+  * to follow and compute the PnL for each strategy and signal received via web socket from the server.

-* a script to **backtest** your signals on the recorded historical data.
+* a script to **backtest** your strategies on the recorded historical data.

 # Requirements